dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A13: DCE - Phase 1 - Right-Click Context Menu
 # Date Created: Cycle 19
 # Author: AI Model
+# Updated on: C21 (Reflect implementation details and new file/folder actions)

 - **Key/Value for A0:**
 - **Description:** A plan for implementing standard file explorer context menu actions (e.g., Rename, Delete, Copy Path) in the custom file tree.